The Industrial Revolution brought fundamental and irreversible social changes. But what was its influence on art and artists?

 Historians have noted the extreme truthfulness in all details in Hilleström’s industrial scenes.
 That is to say, through this quality, his paintings are invaluable sources for our knowledge of early industrial history.

 Women at Work

 During World War I (1914-1918), many women had to take over jobs vacated by men who had gone to fight in the war.

-Commissioned by John Baker & Co, this famous oil painting, entitled The Munitions Girls by Alexander Stanhope Forbes (1857-1947), shows women working at Kilnhurst Steelworks during the First World War.
+Commissioned by John Baker & Co, this famous oil painting, entitled The Munitions Girls, by Alexander Stanhope Forbes (1857-1947), shows women working at Kilnhurst Steelworks during the First World War.
 Like many other steelworks during the war, John Baker & Co’s Kilnhurst site was converted to make shells and ammunition.
-As men volunteered or were conscripted to fight in the British Army, women became the main workforce in industry and farming.
-Munitions workers could often be picked out in a crowd because of the distinctive yellow colouring of their hair and skin caused by the sulfur used in production.
-They were nicknamed ‘canaries’.
+As men volunteered or were conscripted to fight in the British Army, women, as a result, became the main workforce in industry and farming.
+Munitions workers could often be picked out in a crowd because of the distinctive yellow coloring of their hair and skin.
+This was caused by the sulfur used in production.
+Consequently, they were nicknamed ‘canaries’.